AMC Hornet: In popular culture

 This stunt was adapted from Jay Milligan's Astro Spiral Javelin show cars.
 These were jumps performed in AMC-sponsored thrill shows at fairs around the US, including the Houston Astrodome, where Gremlins and Hornets were also used to drive around in circles on their side two wheels in the arena.
-Using exactly the same ramp design, movie artists made the ramps convincingly look like a rickety old bridge that was falling apart.
-The movie's director ruined the continuous spiral effect of the stunt.
-By cutting camera shots as the car was in mid-air, it looks like trick photography to get the car upside-down instead of one continuous actual jump.
+Using exactly the same ramp design, movie set designers made the ramps look convincingly like a rickety old bridge that was falling apart.
+However, the movie's director ruined the continuous spiral effect of the stunt.
+By cutting camera shots as the car was in mid-air, they made it look like trick photography to get the car upside-down rather than filming it as one continuous jump.

 Months of difficult work went into the scene that lasts only fifteen seconds in the movie.
 The Guinness World Records 2010 book describes this "revolutionary jump" as the "first astro spiral used in a movie" and lists it as third among the top ten James Bond film stunts.

 The actual Bond Hornet was preserved in the National Motor Museum in Beaulieu, UK together with other famous items owned by the Ian Fleming Foundation and used in the 007 films.
 In 2017, the car stunt car "in operable and in as-jumped condition" was auctioned by the museum.

 The AMC Hornet is one of Hagerty's favorite Bond cars for vintage automobile collectors on a budget.
-Several scale models of the AMC Hornet are available that include the James Bond hatchback versions made by Corgi Toys and Johnny Lightning.
+Several scale models of the AMC Hornet are available including the James Bond hatchback versions made by Corgi Toys and Johnny Lightning.